๐ŸฆBiological Anthropology

 Dendrochronology

-• Counts annual tree rings—each ring represents one year of growth
+• Counts annual tree rings, where each ring represents one year of growth

-• Provides exact calendar dates—precision unmatched by any other method
+• Provides exact calendar dates with precision unmatched by any other method

-• Master chronologies extend back ~12,000 years—overlapping patterns from living and dead trees create continuous records
+• Master chronologies extend back ~12,000 years.
+Scientists build these by overlapping ring patterns from living trees, historical timbers, and preserved dead wood to create continuous records stretching far beyond any single tree's lifespan.

-Compare: Dendrochronology vs. Carbon-14—dendrochronology provides exact years while C-14 gives ranges with error margins.
-In fact, dendrochronology is used to calibrate C-14 dates, correcting for fluctuations in atmospheric 14C^{14}C over time.
+Compare: Dendrochronology vs. Carbon-14: dendrochronology provides exact years while C-14 gives ranges with error margins.
+Dendrochronology is actually used to calibrate C-14 dates, correcting for fluctuations in atmospheric 14C^{14}C concentration over time.

 Quick Reference Table